-Why:This is California heritage.
+Winemaker’s note: “This is California heritage.
 I fell in love with mixed vineyards because they are relics from the past, and they represent what the first settlers were planting to drink.
 From a tiny family vineyard just about 100 years old.
 This is a finite resource and it’s a privilege to be the only vintner to make wine from grapes grown there.
 This unique vineyard creates a wine with a singular personality that can’t be replicated.”

 Vinification: All varieties picked together and co-fermented.
 1/3 whole cluster was incorporated in the fermentation with destemmed fruit on top.
 Slow pump overs once to twice a day, and the occasional gentle punch down.
 The wine was pressed at 7 brix to mitigate alcoholic extraction and to preserve freshness and vibrancy.
 Fermentation finished in neutral oak.
-Left sur lee for 10 months.
+Left sur lie for 10 months.
 Racked once before bottling.
 The wine was produced without any additions.
 Unfined, unfiltered, no sulfites.